Waterdrips/waterdrips2.github.io/drafts/about.md

 it's becoming more important to develop our systems to leverage the flexibility of the cloud without locking ourselves down to specific vendors, integrations and ways of working.

-All the flexibility and configurability that comes with utilising the cloud, and cloud native patterns comes at a cost.
+All the flexibility and configurability that comes with utilising the cloud, and cloud native patterns come at a cost.
 That cost is complexity, that could manifest its self as architectural complexity, code complexity or deployment complexity.
 It could be many more things too.

 This could come down to [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law).
 Where systems designed by organisations have a tenancy to mimic the communication structures of those organisations.
-If you
+If you look at your software platform does it mimic the organisational structure and communication patterns of your organisation?
+I would love to know if you agree.

 The reason I mention this is that Cloud Native doesn't necessarily lend its self well to some of the "traditional" organisational structures, where